GarikHarutyunyan/cpp-virtual-machine-32bit/README.md

 # Virtual machine for 32 bit CPU.

-Virtual machine executes commands from Program.txt file.
+Virtual machine executes commands from Program.bin file.

 This CPU has 15 Registers, Counter(which indicates the index of commands).
 First 2 registers are used as Input and Output for CPU.